 - Sinai IM internship regular program

-- Medstar Union Memorial IM Internship JOINT A/P program ***
+- Medstar Health IM Internship JOINT A/P program ***

 An interview at Mercy is not necessary for the preferred spots but a tour and information session may be included in the afternoon on your Hopkins interview day.

 You must apply to and interview at Sinai to rank and be ranked by Sinai’s stand-alone internal medicine internship.
 We may be able to include a Sinai interview the afternoon of your Hopkins interview day.

 An interview at Medstar Health is not necessary for the preferred spots but we will provide you with information about the program and it may be possible to set up a tour if you would like.